 - B. As of the date of approval of the financial statements, the Partnership's operates in the energy field and its primary business is exploration, development, production and marketing of natural gas, condensate and oil in Israel and in Cyprus, and promotion of various natural gas-based projects, with the aim of increasing the volume of the sales of natural gas produced by the Partnership.
-At the same time, the Partnership is exploring business opportunities in the field of exploration, development, production and marketing of natural gas, condensate and oil in additional countries, and is examining and promoting possibilities for investments in projects in the field of renewable energy, within the collaboration with Enlight Renewable Energy Ltd. (see Note 12N to the Annual Financial Statements), and is examining possible entry into the field of hydrogen, including blue hydrogen, which is produced from natural gas and can be a low-carbon substitute for energy consumers. - C. The Partnership's main petroleum asset, as of the date of approval of the financial statements, is holdings of 45.34% (out of 100%) of the Leviathan reservoir, the piping of gas from which commenced in December 2019.
+At the same time, the Partnership is exploring business opportunities in the field of exploration, development, production and marketing of natural gas, condensate and oil in additional countries, and is examining and promoting possibilities for investments in projects in the field of renewable energy, within the collaboration with Enlight Renewable Energy Ltd. (see Note 12N to the Annual Financial Statements as of 31 December 2022 (the "Annual Financial Statements")), and is examining possible entry into the field of hydrogen, including blue hydrogen, which is produced from natural gas and can be a low-carbon substitute for energy consumers. - C. The Partnership's main petroleum asset, as of the date of approval of the financial statements, is holdings of 45.34% (out of 100%) of the Leviathan reservoir, the piping of gas from which commenced in December 2019.
 The Leviathan reservoir currently supplies natural gas to a number of customers in the domestic and regional market.
-In addition, the Partnership holds rights in the Aphrodite reservoir that was discovered in the area of Block 12 in Cyprus ("Aphrodite" or "Block 12"), and in other petroleum assets. - D. On March 27, 2023, the GP received a non-binding indicative offer (the "Offer") from Abu Dhabi National Oil Company (ADNOC) P.J.S.C. and BP Exploration Operating Company, two international energy companies (collectively: the "Consortium"), regarding a possible transaction in which the Consortium will purchase for cash all of the issued unit capital held by the public (~45%) and will purchase approx. 5% of the issued unit capital from Delek Group, such that after the closing of the transaction, the Consortium and Delek Group will each hold 50% of the equity and controlling interests in the Partnership, by way of approval of an arrangement under Section 350 of the Companies Law, 5759-1999 (the "Companies Law").
-The Consortium's Offer, which, as aforesaid, is non-binding and subject to conditions, is payment of ILS 12.05 per unit purchased.
+In addition, the Partnership holds rights in the Aphrodite reservoir that was discovered in the area of Block 12 in Cyprus ("Aphrodite" or "Block 12"), and in other petroleum assets. - D. The Iron Swords war and its impact on the Partnership's business: